moveworks/developer-docs/use-case-guides/workday-request-time-off/README.md

 4. Start Time *(optional)*: if taking partial days off, starting time for time off can be specified.
 5. End Time *(optional)*: if taking partial days off, ending time for time off can be specified.

-🤲 **Inferred Slots**

-1. Current Date: used in the "as of date" in the request PTO action.
-Could be static.
-2. Email Address: inferred from user roster profile of the employee calling this plugin

-**🏃‍♂️ Actions**
+**Actions**

-1. Lookup time off type details: Executes the `/api/wql/v1/{{instance}}/data` API to query the requesting employee's workday ID, eligible time off plans, and relevant time off types through their work email address.
+1. Lookup time off type details: Executes the `/api/wql/v1/{{instance}}/data` API to query the requesting employee's Workday ID, eligible time off plans, and relevant time off types through their work email address.
 2. Request time off: Executes the `/api/absenceManagement/v1/{{instance}}/workers/{{worker_id}}/requestTimeOff` API to request time off

-**⚠️ Caveats**
+**Caveats**

 1. Assuming an employees select a time off plan that has adequate time off balance.
 An error message is thrown for an invalid time off
 2. An employee could specify a time off plan that they are not eligible for
+1. Current Date: used in the "as of date" in the request PTO action.
+Could be static.
+2. Email Address: we assume that a user is only requesting time off for themselves, and use the `{{user.email_addr}}` value from user roster profile of the employee calling this plugin.
+This would need to be changed if an employee is requesting time off on behalf of another employee.

 ## Example iPaaS Code (with Python and FastAPI)